pcafrica/advanced_programming_2023-2024/lectures/09/09-c++_cmake_optimization_debug_test.md

 gprof --demangle executable > file.txt
 ```

-The `file.txt` will contain valuable information about the program execution.
+Then `file.txt` will contain valuable information about the program execution.

 ---